Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 - If the imbalance worsens, cholesterol crystals form which can eventually form gallstones.

 - The liver secretes too much cholesterol into the bile.

 - The gallbladder may not be able to empty normally, so bile becomes stagnant.

 - The cells lining the gallbladder may not be able to efficiently absorb cholesterol and fat from bile.

 - There are high levels of bilirubin.
 Bilirubin is a substance normally formed by the breakdown of hemoglobin in the red blood cells.
 It is removed from the body in bile.
 Some experts believe bilirubin may play an important role in the formation of cholesterol gallstones.

-- Black stones form in the gallbladder and are the more common type.
-They represent 20% of all gallstones in the U.S. They are more likely to develop in people with hemolytic anemia (a relatively rare anemia in which red blood cells are broken down at an abnormally high rate) or cirrhosis (scarred liver).
+- Black stones form in the gallbladder and are the more common type of pigment stones in the U.S. They are more likely to develop in people with hemolytic anemia (a relatively rare anemia in which red blood cells are broken down at an abnormally high rate) or cirrhosis (scarred liver).

 - Brown pigment stones are more common in Asian populations.
 They contain more cholesterol and calcium than black pigment stones and are more likely to occur in the bile ducts.
 Infection plays a role in the development of these stones.